MrGallo/classroom-examples/01-intro-to-programming/README.md

 ```

 ## Calling Functions Within Functions
-Always create a `main` function.
+Create a `main` function.
 Create two other functions that output different
 messages and call them from within the main function.
 ```python